 - Classification assigns a label or category to every data asset identified during the inventory stage.
 Data can be classified as confidential, public or top-secret.
-Users are forced to classify information and any change in classification is recorded.
+Users are forced to sort information and any change in classification is recorded.
 This is typically stored as meta-data alongside the file itself.
-Classification integrates seamlessly with common productivity apps such as Word, Outlook, Excel and similar systems such as CRM/Invoicing.
+Classification integrates seamlessly with universal productivity apps such as Word, Outlook, Excel and similar systems such as CRM/Invoicing.

 - Policy creation.
 You can create network and device policies linked to the classifications you defined in the previous step.
 Confidential information cannot leave the organisation by e-mail or internet.
 Top-Secret information cannot be copied to USB or the network.
 Public information is fine and can be sent out.

 - Network DLP identifies data in transit, even in encrypted streams.
 The policies defined earlier control traffic flows.
-The network DLP functions identify traffic whizzing around your network and can alert you of anomalous behaviour or potential breaches.
-If the solution identifies a price-list being e-mailed, it can first block that network traffic and secondly alert you.
+The network DLP functions determine traffic whizzing around your network and can alert you of unusual behaviour or potential breaches.
+If the solution identifies a price-list being e-mailed, it can first block that network traffic and secondly inform you.

 - Device DLP locks down your workstations and laptops.
 You can outright block removable device access or choose to create detailed policies that allow a level of device usage, albeit subject to stringent controls.